TopTalent-23/terraform-training/README.md

       - All of this is needed for it to connect to the internet and for SSH to work.

 2. **[terraform/main.tf](terraform/main.tf)**
-    - Sets the EC2 AMI to `ami-09c8d5d747253fb7a` (Ubuntu 22.04 LTS, x86), sets the instance type to `t2.micro`, and names it "DevOps-Training".
+    - Sets the EC2 AMI to `ami-09c8d5d747253fb7a` (Ubuntu 22.04 LTS, x86), sets the instance type to `t2.micro`, and names it "terraform-Training".
     - Sets the security group 'SSHAcess', which is created in the `provider.tf` file.
     - Creates the user 'ansible', adds my public key, edits the sudoers file, and installs the **Python** psutil library.
       - My public key is visible in the file, but since it's a public key, it's safe to share publicly.